Skip to main content

 Launched Phase 1 awarded Phase 2 awarded Completed

-The aim of this Challenge is to develop an in vitro model of the human liver that is metabolically and immunologically-competent for the routine assessment of Yellow Fever (YF) vaccine attenuation.
+The aim of this Challenge was to develop an in vitro model of the human liver that is metabolically and immunologically-competent for the routine assessment of Yellow Fever (YF) vaccine attenuation.

 Phase 2 awarded